 Historic rainfall, caused by Tropical Storm Irene, filled the Whetstone Brook and transformed it from a small waterway to a raging source of destruction.

-The brook, which runs behind the Latchis Memorial Building, flowed up and over its natural banks, flooding the parking lot of the theater and hotel as well as most
+The brook, which runs behind the Latchis Memorial Building, flowed up and over its natural banks, flooding the parking lot of the theater and hotel as well as most of Flat Street with inches of mucky water.

 All of the guests needed to be evacuated, and without the use of an elevator the job became increasingly harder, she said.